jayTobi/thorntail-microprofile/README.md

 You can find a simple test in ```HelloWorldEndpointIT``` class which tests the response from a REST endpoint.

+Please note that you **should not** use ```@Deployment``` annotation on static methods that return an Archive, as you normally do with Arquillian and as your friendly IDE might suggest.

 **Please note that you need a ```META-INF\beans.xml``` file for getting CDI to work with Arquillian.**

 I also added some new plugins to the ```pom.xml``` to configure the resources for integration tests (the ```src\it``` folder).